okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/okta-account-management-policy/main/index.md

 ### User experience

 Users must be on a managed device, inside a trusted network zone, and demonstrate low risk behavior before they enroll the designated phishing-resistant authenticator.
-If they don't meet all of these requirements, they're denied enrollment, which means that they also can't access any apps with phishing-resistant authentication policies.
+If they don't meet all of these requirements, they're denied enrollment.
+That means that they also can't access any apps with phishing-resistant authentication policies.

 This rule also applies to authenticator unenrollment, and users can lock themselves out if they unenroll too many authenticators.
 Encourage users to always maintain one phishing-resistant authenticator.

 ## Add a rule for authenticator enrollment

 Add this rule to build phishing resistance into your authenticator enrollment process.
 When this rule is active, users must provide a phishing-resistant authenticator when they enroll other authenticators and when they unenroll one.
-If your org doesn't use phishing-resistant authenticators yet, start with Add a rule for your first phishing-resistant authenticator.
+If your org doesn't use phishing-resistant authenticators yet, start with [Add a rule for your first phishing-resistant authenticator](#add-a-rule-for-your-first-phishing-resistant-authenticator).

 > **Note:** All users in your org must be eligible to use the phishing-resistant authenticators.
 See [Profile enrollment policies](/docs/concepts/policies/#profile-enrollment-policies).